salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

    Parameter interpolation of `soft` parameters to `hard` metadata models

-After merging and interpolation, which happens automatically inside the storage modules, the for_demonstration parameter will have a value of “This node sits in Munich, Germany”.
+After merging and interpolation, which happens automatically inside the storage modules, the `python-application:server:database:host` parameter will have a value of “hostname.domain.com”.

 Types are preserved if the value contains nothing but a reference.
 Hence, the value of `dict_reference` will actually be a dictionary.